List of Vegas Golden Knights award winners: NHL first and second team All-Stars

 The NHL first and second team All-Stars are the top players at each position as voted on by the Professional Hockey Writers' Association.

 All-Star Game selections

 The National Hockey League All-Star Game is a mid-season exhibition game held annually between many of the top players of each season.
-Two All-Star Games has been held since the Vegas Golden Knights entered the league in 2017, with at least one player chosen to represent the franchise in each year.
-The All-Star game has not been held in various years: 1979 and 1987 due to the 1979 Challenge Cup and Rendez-vous '87 series between the NHL and the Soviet national team, respectively, 1995, 2005, and 2013 as a result of labor stoppages, 2006, 2010, and 2014 because of the Winter Olympic Games, and 2021 as a result of the COVID-19 pandemic.
+Five All-Star Games has been held since the Vegas Golden Knights entered the league in 2017, with at least one player chosen to represent the franchise in each year.
+The All-Star game has not been held in various years: 1979 and 1987 due to the 1979 Challenge Cup and Rendez-vous '87 series between the NHL and the Soviet national team, respectively, 1995, 2005, and 2013 as a result of labor stoppages, 2006, 2010, and 2014 because of the Winter Olympic Games, 2021 as a result of the COVID-19 pandemic, and 2025 when it was replaced by the 2025 4 Nations Face-Off.

+4 Nations Face-Off selections

+In 2025, the NHL held the 4 Nations Face-Off in place of the All-Star Game.
+Seven Golden Knights, as well as head coach Bruce Cassidy, were selected to represent their home nations in the tournament; however, defenseman Alex Pietrangelo ultimately withdrew from Canada's roster prior to the tournament, while forward William Karlsson missed the tournament due to injury.

+Quarter-Century team

+During the 2024–25 NHL season, the NHL named a Quarter-Century team for each franchise, to honor their best performers over the first 25 years of the 21st century.
+The teams were selected by members of the media, retired players, and executives of that franchise.